abhishekgahlot/python3-cheatsheet/README.md

-# Python3 tips for competitive programming or coding interviews
+# Python3 for competitive programming or coding interviews

 ### Set of lowercase, uppercase and lowercase + uppercase